alliander-opensource/decentralized-auth/my-home/frontend/README.md

 ## Features

-This frontend in particular demonstrates
+This frontend in particular demonstrates:
 - How to pair with a device via IOTA
 - How to provide consent to access data of that device

+For more information on the role of the My Home frontend see [architecture](../../docs/architecture) and the [scenarios](../../docs/scenarios).

 ## Running the application